435 King Street East, Cambridge, ON

 Instead of a traditional opening reception, we will be hosting a free tour as part of Culture Days on Saturday, September 28 and a free embroidery workshop, led by artist Stephanie Clarke on Saturday October 5.

 Heather Cameron was born in 1958 in Winnipeg, Manitoba and has moved around Canada, living everywhere from big cities to isolated islands.
 She is a graduate of the Ontario College of Art (now OCAD University) where she studied with Ian Carr-Harris, Colette Whiten and John Scott.
 She originally worked in mixed media, sculpture, and installation, but textiles became her primary medium in the mid-1990’s.
 She has received grants from both the Canada Council and the Saskatchewan Arts Board and has exhibited in both Canada and the United States.
-Since 2012, her focus has been on a series of large scale hand embroidered works based on the first natural history of Canada, the 17th C. document Codex Canadensis.
-She currently lives on Gabriola Island, British Columbia
+She currently lives on Gabriola Island, British Columbia.

 Suzanne Carlsen graduated in 2006 from the Ontario College of Art and Design with a BDes in jewellery and metalsmithing.
 Upon graduation, she was a Craft studio resident at the Harbourfront Centre in Toronto until 2009.
 She has exhibited nationally and internationally, and had her first solo exhibition in late 2011 at Quirk Gallery in Richmond, Virginia.
 She has received several grants and scholarships from organizations such as the Ontario Arts Council and the Canada Council for the Arts.

 Kirtley Jarvis was born in Ontario.
 She has attended The Ontario College of Art and Sheridan School of Design.
 Her early work includes embroidery and quilt pieces.
 She has experimented with the embroidery technique “couching” which allows her to reproduce handwriting.
-Material she selects for her work are diverse, and includes wire, wood, and stone.
 She has also been producing non-textile work.
 Jarvis is a multiple time recipient of Ontario Council for the Arts grants as well as the Juror’s award at Fibreworks, Cambridge Libraries and Galleries (2001), the Award of Excellence, Ontario Crafts (1979), the Burlington Cultural Centre, Burlington, Ontario and others.
-Her award winning textile work has been exhibited across Canada and can be found in private and public collections.
+Her award-winning textile work has been exhibited across Canada and can be found in private and public collections.

 Peggy Mersereau graduated from Sheridan College’s School of Craft and Design in 2000, then spent one year as a Craft Studio Intern at Harbourfront, followed by three years as an artist-in-residence in the Textile Studio at the Craft Studios at Harbourfront.
 Her main technique, free motion embroidery, allows her to build up colour and textural layers, which she uses in conjunction with dyeing, screen printing, and unusual threads.
 Mersereau’s work has been described as lace-like, and sometimes architectural.
 She is a member of the Surface Design Association, the Textile Museum of Canada, and the Artwear Network.